The 17 Best Things to do in Denali National Park

 The East Fork Transit Bus allows more flexibility than the Tundra Wilderness Tour, leaving you free to get out and walk around with no set schedule.
 Use your knowledge from the hiking tour to gain the same appreciation of the landscape that you would get on the Tundra Wilderness Tour, but with none of the downsides.

-If a hiking tour isn’t your thing, but you still want to go on a hike, there are plenty of options for that as well.
+If a hiking tour isn’t your thing but you still want to go on a hike, you’ve got plenty of options.
 Taking a hike unguided is definitely one of the best free things to do in Denali National Park!
-I’ll make a quick rundown of some of my favorite trails here, but you can also check this guide to trails in Denali.
+I’ll do a quick rundown of some of my favorite trails here, but you can also check this guide to trails in Denali.

 Savage River Trail